BrettBinnersley/csc205_project/readme.txt

 Features added:
-Dynamically create & destroy objects (using polymorphism) Framerate limiter (set to 60 in the constants) Thread-safe event system.
-(Using concurrent data structures) Dynamically (automatically) load all the resources (images) from the /resource folder.
+Dynamically create & destroy objects (using polymorphism) Rotations!
-Rotations!
+Dynamic Collision System.
 Depths for the objects (render order)
 Particle Systems (Simple - but working)

+Framerate limiter (set to 60 in the constants) Thread-safe event system.
+(Using concurrent data structures) Dynamically (automatically) load all the resources (images) from the /resource folder.
+Graceful error handling and program exiting.